WHO Official Says Coronavirus Containment Remains Possible

 "China has 31 provinces, thousands of cities," notes Aylward.
 "And it was only a few cities where they took those draconian measures.
 In the vast majority of them they ... really went back to fundamentals of public health."

 These included ensuring that there was enough testing capacity to quickly identify cases, isolating infected patients, tracing anyone who had contact with them, and when necessary, placing those contacts in quarantine facilities so that they wouldn't get infected by the sick person or spread the disease further.
+Also in places where clusters of cases were emerging, authorities prohibited mass gatherings.

 "That's how they stopped it in the areas with over 1.3 billion people," says Aylward.
 "We spent two weeks on the ground looking at the data.
 Every other province [beyond Hubei, where Wuhan is located] had hundreds, if not thousands of cases, not unlike the situation you see in European countries or in the U.S. These are massive provinces with tens and even a hundred million people in them."